markus-git/dataflow-modeling-for-ENM155/README.md

   * Performing graph-based algorithms.
   * Visualisation of graphs through dot files.

-An example of the entire development process, that is, writing a configuration file, generating a graph from that file and outputting a input/output solution, can be found in the class `Main`.
+An example of the entire development process, that is, writing a configuration file, generating a graph from that file and outputting an input/output solution, can be found in the class `Main`.
 Be sure to read through the example to get an general idea of how the library works.

 ## Writing configuration files.